-The STEMI with PCI episode-based cost measure evaluates a clinician’s risk-adjusted cost to Medicare for beneficiaries who present with STEMI indicating complete blockage of a coronary artery who emergently receive PCI as treatment during the performance period.
-The cost measure score is the clinician’s risk-adjusted cost for the episode group averaged across all episodes attributed to the clinician.
+The STEMI with PCI episode-based cost measure evaluates a clinician’s risk-adjusted cost to Medicare for patients who present with STEMI indicating complete blockage of a coronary artery who emergently receive PCI as treatment during the performance period.
+The measure score is the clinician’s risk-adjusted cost for the episode group averaged across all episodes attributed to the clinician.
 This acute inpatient medical condition measure includes costs of services that are clinically related to the attributed clinician’s role in managing care during each episode from the clinical event that opens, or “triggers,” the episode through 30 days after the trigger.

 The cost measure numerator is the sum of the ratio of observed to expected3 paymentstandardized cost to Medicare for all STEMI with PCI episodes attributed to a clinician.
-This sum is then multiplied by the national average observed episode cost to generate a dollar figure.
+This sum is then multiplied by the national average observed episode cost to generate a dollar figure

 The cost measure denominator is the total number of episodes from the STEMI with PCI episode group attributed to a clinician.